Klortho/DtdAnalyzer/README.md

       export PATH=$PATH:-path-to-dtdanalyzer-package-

-* Open a command/shell window, then try the following command (which analyzers the [Journal Archiving and Interchange](http://jats.nlm.nih.gov/archiving/1.0/dtd.html) flavor of the [NLM/NISO Journal Article Tag Suite](http://jats.nlm.nih.gov/), and writes the output to a file:
+* Try the following command (which analyzes the [Journal Archiving and Interchange](http://jats.nlm.nih.gov/archiving/1.0/dtd.html) flavor of the [NLM/NISO Journal Article Tag Suite](http://jats.nlm.nih.gov/), and writes the output to a file):

-      dtdanalyzer --system http://jats.nlm.nih.gov/archiving/1.0/JATS-archivearticle1.dtd JATS-archivearticle1.daz.xml
+      dtdanalyzer -s http://jats.nlm.nih.gov/archiving/1.0/JATS-archivearticle1.dtd JATS-archivearticle1.daz.xml

 * Check that you have sensible results in the output file, `JATS-archivearticle1.daz.xml`.